 Display and sale

-After inspecting the quality and quantity, the consignee then displays the items in their store or on their online platform to make them available for potential buyers.
+After inspecting the quality and quantity, the consignee displays the items in their store window or online to make them available for potential buyers.
 In addition, they may also increase the range of the market through social media advantage to attract more customers.

 Sale and payment